Myths about Pet Spaying and Neutering

 Another myth that can easily be debunked is the notion that pets must reach a specific age before they can be spayed or neutered.
 Female pets can be ready for their first litter at as little as four months old, and male pets can impregnate females at around six months old.
 There is no minimum age for spaying and neutering, though most vets simply aim to complete the procedures before the pet reaches sexual maturity.

 Myth 4: It’s Painful for Pets

 Modern spaying and neutering are minimally invasive and cause little pain for pets.
 Pets are placed under anesthesia during the procedure, and some vets provide pain medicine that’s dispensed for use at home after the surgery is completed.
 Most pets experience little more than mild discomfort throughout the recovery period and heal quickly.

-Though spaying and neutering are surrounded by long-held misconceptions in some circles, it’s easy to debunk those myths with knowledge and facts.
+Though spaying and neutering are surrounded by long-held misconceptions in some circles, it’s easy to dismiss those myths with knowledge and facts.
 Spaying and neutering are at the heart of humane, responsible pet ownership and offer the best way of keeping pet populations in check.
 To learn more about spaying and neutering, contact Forever Vets Animal Hospital at (904) 367-2787.
 We have 8 convenient locations with extended hours.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Jacksonville Beach, Orlando, St. Johns, St. Augustine, Ponte Vedra and more.